 In 2005, Ken & Julie completed a concert tour of Nova Scotia with Broadway Concerts Direct, for which they performed their music in theaters in six cities in Nova Scotia.
 Also in 2005, "Ken & Julie" released their debut recording entitled "The Dream", featuring 16 of Ken’s original songs.
 "The Dream" is part of the distinguished Peace Autograph Project collection at the International Museum of Peace and Solidarity in the Republic of Uzbekistan. (see: Guestbook, 7/11/07 entry).
 In 2007, Ken's song "Civil Defense Drill" was selected amongst submissions from all over the globe to be included in an anthology entitled "Protest Songs For A Better World", a collection of original songs with themes for an improved earth, available at cdbaby.com.

 Ken arranges, produces, performs on and records albums for other artists at his studio with JAZ Music Productions, Inc. In 2007, Ken arranged, produced, played guitar, accordion and provides backup vocals on Richard Flanders' debut album of "Yonderings", a collection of classic coyboy songs.
 The work has been highly praised for both Flanders' vocals as well as the "fresh, authentic and lushly textured renderings" which are "clearly inflenced (by) but not copying the(ir) style"of the Sons of the Pioneers.
 The album was nominated as Best Album of the Year and their interpretation of "Blue Prarie" won Best Song of the Year 2008 by the Academy of Western Artists.
 He recently recorded and produced an album for jazz singer/pianist/songwriter Alice Shane entitled "Out of the Blue."
 His second collaboration with Rich Flanders, "Ride Away" completed in 2009, features two original songs which Ken penned for the album.
+The album was nominated for Album of the Year in 2010 and Ken's song "Thirteen Voices" was nominated for Best Original Song by the Western Music Association.

 "A collection of wholly original works is an awesome undertaking, and DeAngelis demonstrates remarkable breadth and technical skill, avoiding the rote sameness that many singer-songwriters fall into when stacking one composition after another.
 The keys and chord progressions vary widely, with themes and pace running from the silly (like 'Civil Defense Drill,' a tongue-in-cheek fond remembrance of those childhood under-the-desk exercises those of us over 40 all recall) to the sublime.
 Ziavras' classically trained soprano rings particularly true on DeAngelis' aching ballads like 'Great Neck Farewell,' yet blends well with DeAngelis' folky alto in vocally complex weaves on 'Timber Wolf.'
 The duo is joined by a handful of musician friends; Steve Bernstein's mandolin work and Elana Myers' cello strains in particular add depth and diversity to the disc.